How to Do Laundry

-- Be sure to read labels.
+- Be sure to read clothing labels.
 You may be surprised to find that many items have special washing instructions.

 - Sort laundry into piles of whites, lights, darks, brights and delicates.
 You also may want to keep lint-generators (sweatshirts, towels, flannel fabrics) away from lint attractors (nylon blouses, microfibers).